VVVFO/markdown-shortcuts.vim/readme.md

 # markdown-shortcuts.vim

-Enables easy *italics* / **bold** / `in-line code block` and other syntaxes for editing Markdown files. iA Writer, anyone?
+Enables easy *emphasis* / **strong** / `in-line code block` and other syntaxes for editing Markdown files. iA Writer, anyone?

 ## Usage

-`<Plug>` mappings are provided, assign them to any key you like and put the mapping into your `.vimrc`.
+`<Plug>` mappings are provided, assign them to any key you like, then put the mappings into your `.vimrc`.
 For example:

 ```vim
 nmap <leader>mi <Plug>(MarkdownToggleItalics)